nguyenducthuanuet/server/README.md

 Open the following url on your browser to view swagger documentation [http://127.0.0.1:5000/](http://127.0.0.1:5000/)
+### Application error monitoring
+Using https://sentry.io for error report.
+Error report is disabled by default.
+To enable
+- Go to https://sentry.io register new account, create new flask project, get new dsn
+- Replace SENTRY_DSN by new dsn
+- Set SEND_REPORT variable in .env to true

 ### Application folder structure
 #### Split by modules
 Separate components of our app into a group of inter-connected modules